Jason Yang

 prof_pic.jpg

-I’m a 4th-year chemical engineering PhD candidate at Caltech, coadvised by Professor Frances Arnold and Professor Yisong Yue, where I am supported by the NSF GRFP and the Google PhD Fellowship.
-I am primarily interested in developing machine learning-assisted workflows for protein engineering, particularly for discovering and optimizing enzymes.
-I interned this past summer at Profluent, and I am also a co-organizer for the ML for protein engineering seminar series.
+I am a 5th-year chemical engineering PhD candidate at Caltech, coadvised by Professor Frances Arnold and Professor Yisong Yue, where I am supported by the NSF GRFP and the Google PhD Fellowship.
+Broadly, I am interested in developing machine learning-assisted workflows for protein engineering, particularly for discovering and optimizing enzymes.
+I am on the job market this year for academic and industry positions!

+I interned during summer 2024 at Profluent, and I am also a co-organizer for the ML for protein engineering seminar series.
 I completed my BS in chemical engineering and applied math at Yale University.
 During my undergrad, I worked on membranes for water treatment with Professor Menachem Elimelech, and molecular simulation and machine learning of polymers with Professor Ying Li.
 In the past, I have also interned at Genentech and NREL.

 Outside of research, I enjoy electronic music, exploring new places and foods, and learning about history and philosophy.
 I also enjoy teaching, mentoring, and collaboration.
 Please reach out!